COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Introduction

-Given the limitations of IMU data, an ideal solution is to leverage the semantic richness of large-scale video training data and pretrained video models while maintaining the efficiency and privacy advantages of IMU sensors.
-However, there are several challenges to bridge the latent representation from the video domain to IMU domain.
-Firstly, we need an effective technique to effectively distill a superior video-domain knowledge to IMU domain.
-Secondly, we need a structured approach to align heterogeneous video and IMU modalities, given their distinct temporal resolutions and feature spaces.
-Thirdly, given the diversity of pretrained models and downstream tasks, the method needs to be general enough, adaptable to different video and IMU encoder pairs.
-Finally, the proposed method needs to be both data-efficient (self-supervised) and effectively leverage video representations to enhance IMU-based recognition.
+Given the limitations of IMU data (see Figure~\ref{fig:motivation}), a promising direction is to leverage the semantic richness of large-scale video training data and pretrained video models while maintaining the efficiency and privacy advantages of IMU sensors.
+However, there are several challenges to bridge the latent representation from the video domain to IMU domain: (i) \textit{Knowledge transfer.} Designing objectives and optimization to reliably transfer semantic superior video domain knowledge to IMU domain, which has a significant modality and performance gap \cite{gong2023mmg}. (ii) \textit{Cross-modal alignment.} Aligning heterogeneous video and IMU signals with different temporal resolutions and feature spaces~\cite{10.1145/3717608}. (iii) \textit{Generalization.} Ensuring robustness and generalization across various encoder architectures, activity classes, and sensing devices. (iv) \textit{Data efficiency.} Achieving strong IMU representations with minimal labels via self-supervised signals and scalable training.

-We present \textit{CrOss-MOdal video-to-imu DistillatiOn} (COMODO) for efficient egocentric HAR, a novel self-supervised learning framework designed to transfer knowledge from the video to IMU modality.
-Inspired by recent works in self-supervised learning \cite{he2020momentum}, knowledge distillation \cite{fang2020seed, limkonchotiwat2022congen}, and multimodal learning \cite{moon2023imu2clip}, our method maintains an instance queue to provide a consistent and large-scale distribution from teacher modality, facilitating the knowledge distillation between IMU and video features.
+To tackle the challenges above, we present \textit{CrOss-MOdal video-to-imu DistillatiOn} (COMODO) for efficient egocentric HAR, a novel self-supervised learning framework.
+Inspired by recent advances in self-supervised learning~\cite{he2020momentum}, knowledge distillation~\cite{fang2020seed, limkonchotiwat2022congen}, and multimodal representation learning~\cite{moon2023imu2clip,fritsch2025mujo}, COMODO is designed to effectively align modalities that differ significantly in temporal resolution, signal characteristics, and feature spaces.
+As summarized in Table~\ref{tab:comparison}, distinct from prior approaches that rely on heavy video inference~\cite{tong2022videomae,bertasius2021space} or instance-wise contrastive alignment~\cite{moon2023imu2clip,fritsch2025mujo} which neglects the teacher's semantic structure, COMODO distills structured knowledge by aligning the similarity distribution between video and IMU embeddings.
+This is facilitated by a dynamic instance queue that provides a stable and diverse reference distribution, introducing a beneficial temporal prior that stabilizes the cross-modal optimization process and enhances representation learning. \minorrevision{Practically, COMODO decouples training-time paired video supervision from IMU-only deployment, providing a label-free, model-agnostic way to transfer semantic structure from data-rich video to efficient, privacy-preserving IMU sensing.}